Saudi Arabia rejects Donald Trump threats amid concern over missing journalist Jamal Khashoggi

 She also accused the Conservative government of "turning a blind eye to the country's excesses".

-Foreign Secretary Jeremy Hunt hit back on Twitter, claiming the government has been "robust and will continue to be on this very troubling issue".
+Foreign Secretary Hunt hit back on Twitter, claiming the government has been "robust and will continue to be on this very troubling issue".

+The full joint statement Mr Hunt issued along with French foreign minister Jean-Yves Le Drian and German foreign minister Heiko Maas read:

+"Defending freedom of expression and a free press and ensuring the protection of journalists are key priorities for Germany, the United Kingdom and France.